Shopee Seller Fees 2026: How Much Does Shopee Take?

 The fees you’ll pay generally fall into three buckets.
 Each one serves a different purpose, and you won’t necessarily pay all of them on every order.

 Transaction Fee: Think of this as a payment processing fee.
-It’s a small, fixed percentage charged on the total amount the buyer pays—that includes the product price plus whatever they paid for shipping.
+It’s a small, fixed percentage charged on the total amount the buyer pays.
+That includes the product price plus whatever they paid for shipping.
 It covers the costs of using credit card networks and other payment gateways and applies to every successful order.

 Actionable Insight: Once you understand how each fee is calculated, you can start making smarter decisions.
 For example, if you sell high-margin items, the extra visibility from a Service Fee program might be worth the cost.
 For low-margin items, it’s often better to opt-out and compete on price.

 Knowing which levers to pull, which programs are a good investment for your specific products, and how to use the services you’re paying for will help you grow your sales and build a more profitable business.
+For guidance on how to track and reconcile all these fees in your accounting software, see our ecommerce bookkeeping guide.

 To get a true grip on your Shopee store’s finances, you must know exactly where your money is going.
 The platform’s fee structure is layered, with different costs kicking in at various stages of a sale.
 Let’s unpack each component you’ll come across as a seller in Singapore.